abbyjeet/sundar/README.md

 - [ ] Make use of CSS Variables for easy theme switching
 - [ ] Create a Yeomen template
 - [ ] Create a StyleGuide
+- [ ] (!!HUGE TASK!!)
+Remove jQuery dependency.
+All the components are jQuery plugins.